Peter D'Aguiar

 Peter Stanislaus D'Aguiar (c.
-1912 – 30 March 1989) was a Guyanese businessman, conservative politician, and minister of finance from 1964 to 1967.
+1912 – 30 March 1989) was a Guyanese-Portuguese businessman, conservative politician, and minister of finance from 1964 to 1967.

 Business career

 In 1934, following the death of his father, D'Aguiar became the managing director of the family business, D'Aguiar Bros.
 Ltd. The Guyanese business, which was involved in the production of rum and soft drinks, became the first in South America to bottle Pepsi-Cola in 1942.
 D'aguiar created Banks Breweries Ltd. in 1955, which in contrast to the family business was a public company.
 However, D'Aguiar Bros. went public in 1966 and merged with Banks Breweries Ltd. in 1969, resulting in D'Aguiar Bros.
 (D.I.H.)
 Ltd.

 Meanwhile, D'Aguiar formed a brewery in Barbados, Banks (Barbados) Breweries Ltd., which opened its doors in September 1961.
 This was made possible by the capital injection of over 3000 Barbadians who had purchased over 1.5 million shares in 1959.
 Not before long, the two businesses in Guyana and Barbados were arguing over the "Banks" brand.
 After 40 years of battle, they "finally came together" in 2005, bought shares in each other's companies, and agreed to a joint export strategy.